minutix/hausaufgaben/README.md

   <img alt="New Launch Alert.
 Ready, Set, Get!" src="./promo/banner_light.png">
 </picture>

 hausaufgaben (homework in german) is an app to note down homework.
-It uses CoreData to store the homework list.
+It uses SwiftData to store the homework list.

 The app is made of 100% organically produced SwiftUI.
 I am welcome to feature requests and community bugfixes.
 Look at the [Contributing guide](CONTRIBUTING.md) for a list of labels and their purposes.